placidapp/placid-android/README.md

 }
 ```

-The mobile SDK supports the same layers and properties as the [API](https://placid.app/docs/2.0/rest/layers).
-So have a look for the full set of supported functions and properties.
+The mobile SDK supports the same layers and properties as the [Placid REST API](https://placid.app/docs/2.0/rest/layers), so have a look for the full set of supported functions and properties.

 ### Render Images

-Once all data is added to the specific template, it can be rendered to a native bitmap.
+Once all data is added to the template, it can be rendered to a native bitmap.
+Use it in your `ImageView`s for dynamic in-app views or pass it along for social sharing.

 ```kotlin
 viewModelScope.launch {